GSA-TTS/identity-handbook/_articles/appdev-proofing-ruby-worker-jobs.md

         - Date of Birth
         - Driver's license number
         - Address
-1. The user waiting page will be polling for the result of the background job, where the IDP will check Redis for the result for that particular job.
+1. The user waiting page will be polling for the result of the background job, where the IdP will check Redis for the result for that particular job.
 Once it is complete, the user will continue to the next step of the flow.
-    - If after 60 seconds the IDP has not seen a response for the job, the IDP will decide the job has timed out, and show an error screen to the user, giving them an option to retry.
+    - If after 60 seconds the IdP has not seen a response for the job, the IdP will decide the job has timed out, and show an error screen to the user, giving them an option to retry.

 ### Server-Side Encryption